SignPath/website/docs/documentation/crypto-providers/gpg.md

 [GNU Privacy Guard](https://gnupg.org/), also known as GPG or GnuPG, is an Open Source implementation of the OpenPGP standard.
 This section provides information about using GPG with SignPath, as well as some code signing tools that build on GPG.

+## Terminology

+GPG uses various terms for certificates.
+We use the term **_GPG key_** in our GPG documentation, but keep in mind that other parts of the SignPath documentation will use the general term _certificate_.
+See [Managing Certificates](/documentation/managing-certificates#certificate-types) for more information.

 ### Using GnuPG with PKCS #11

 GnuPG does not directly support the PKCS #11/Cryptoki interface.
 The [gnupg-pkcs11-scd](https://github.com/alonbl/gnupg-pkcs11-scd/) project adds this capability as a daemon for the GnuPG ["Smartcard"](https://wiki.gnupg.org/SmartCard) interface.